Venkat2811/product-http-load-balancer/README.md

 WSO2 Incubator
 --------------
-This project has been added to WSO2 Incubator.
+This project has been moved to WSO2 Incubator.

 https://github.com/wso2-incubator/HTTP-Load-balancer

+From now, it will be actively developed and managed as part WSO2 Incubator.

 Blog
 ----